Amid Hunnell Road cleanup, Bend councilors review managed camp requirements - KTVZ

 Amid Hunnell Road cleanup, Bend councilors review managed camp requirements

-Several wish to fast-track a 'service center hub' at Juniper Ridge for campers in area - could become 'safe parking' spot
+Several want to fast-track 'service center hub' at Juniper Ridge for campers in area - could become 'safe parking' spot

 BEND, Ore.
 (KTVZ) -- As winter weather approaches in Bend, homeless campers along Hunnell and Clausen roads are once again being asked to cleanup, move over and and make way for snowplows.
 City councilors discussed what's next Wednesday evening, as they seek ways to help them survive the winter months and find a path toward permanent housing and a more stable life.